hikivkomori/SelfAssessment/Skills/JavaScript.md

   - for: 🖐️ used
   - for..in: 🖐️ used
   - for..of: 🖐️ used
-  - for await: 🎓 known
+  - for await: 🖐️ used
   - throw: 🖐️ used
   - break: 🖐️ used
   - continue: 🖐️ used
   - import: 🖐️ used
   - export: 🖐️ used
   - label: 👂 heard
-  - try..catch: 👂 heard
+  - try..catch: 🖐️ used
   - switch: 🖐️ used
   - class: 🖐️ used
-  - new Error: 👂 heard
+  - new Error: 🖐️ used
   - with: 🖐️ used
 - Functions
   - function declaration: 👂 heard